 The primary symptom of CRPS is prolonged, severe pain to the limb.
 The discomfort you experience may be a burning, squeezing, or pins-and-needles sensation.

 In addition to the pain, you may also experience swelling, temperature changes, or changes in skin color.
 Other symptoms you may experience to the affected limb include:

 The exact cause of CRPS isn’t known.
 However, the symptoms most often arise after an injury to the area, such as a fracture, cut, burn, or after a medical procedure, even something as minor as a needlestick.

-During your evaluation, he reviews your symptoms, medical history (specifically looking for an underlying injury), and examines the affected limb.
+During your evaluation, they review your symptoms, medical history (specifically looking for an underlying injury), and examine the affected limb.

-He may request diagnostic tests, such as blood work or imaging, to rule out other causes of your pain.
-He may also conduct an electromyography (EMG) and nerve conduction study (NCS) to assess nerve damage.
+They may request diagnostic tests, such as blood work or imaging, to rule out other causes of your pain.
+They may also conduct an electromyography (EMG) and nerve conduction study (NCS) to assess nerve damage.

-Due to his training, Dr. Tarabishy has a special interest in the management of CRPS and works closely with you to ensure you get the right diagnosis and most effective treatment plan.
+The team works closely with you to ensure you get the right diagnosis and the most effective treatment plan.

-For comprehensive management of your pain, call Enhance Center today to schedule an appointment.
+For comprehensive management of your pain, call Restorative Physical Medicine today to schedule an appointment.